phpshift/.github/profile/README.md

 ## Unified System Architecture

-The PHPShift™ framework consists of 6 subsystems that work together to make the framework what it is today:
+The PHPShift™ framework consists of 5 subsystems that work together to make the framework what it is today:

 1. [PHPShift](https://github.com/phpshift/PHPShift) - Unifies framework subsystems under a single version
 2. [Frame](https://github.com/phpshift/Frame) - Stores the initial frame of the project
 3. [Work](https://github.com/phpshift/Work) - Incorporates AI skills into the framework environment
 4. [Docs](https://github.com/phpshift/Docs) - Documentation of the framework
 5. [Ship](https://github.com/phpshift/Ship) - Delivers a range of components of the framework
-6. [Page](https://github.com/phpshift/Page) - Landing page of the framework

 These subsystems are part of the framework's **unified system architecture**, separated into independent GitHub repositories that can be evolved independently to enhance PHPShift's capabilities